Introduction

 Verdict

 I think this is a great package and if Zeekr can bring this to market in the UK at a competitive price and convince buyers to take it seriously it will be a big success.
 It looks great inside and out, the tech levels are unlike anything else in the sector and its charging abilities are next level.
-You might not be able to find a fast enough charger to challenge the 7GT, but it will be future proofed.
-It’s not the most practical of estates, and there are smaller SUVs with more space for luggage, but its stylish (and fast) enough to be seriously attractive.
-Let's hope Zeekr's promises about the driving dynamics are true.
+You might not be able to find a fast enough charger to challenge the 7GT, but it will be future-proof.
+It’s not the most practical of estates, and there are SUVs at a similar price with more space for luggage (yes, that would be the Tesla Model Y!).
+But, the Zeekr is stylish, feels well put together and is dripping with tech one-upmanship.
+If it comes to the UK soon, and with the right costs attached, I think this could be a big hit.